 - Improving the health of Iowans and the communities in which they live

 - Increase the number of Iowans living an active and healthy lifestyle

 - Decrease the number of Iowans who use tobacco

 The Healthiest State Initiative unveiled an updated organizational structure on November 1, 2016 with the goal to engage more Iowans in partnering with us in order to achieve our mission, vision and goals.
-If you are interested in sharing your time, talent and efforts on any of the committees or workgroups, submit your interest by clicking here.

 Why the Initiative Matters

 Fundamentally, improving well-being in Iowa would mean Iowans are living happier, healthier lives.
 It would also make Iowa a more attractive place to do business since improved well-being is linked with higher productivity, less absenteeism, higher retention, better engagement and lower healthcare costs.

 Defined where one has a sense of vigor and vitality, feel very healthy and are full of energy.
 This is more than just the absence of disease, but includes lifestyle behavior choices to ensure health and avoid preventable disease and conditions.

 Chronic conditions such as diabetes, heart disease, and lung disease cost Iowans not only in medical treatment but also in the number of lives impacted.
 Chronic diseases are the leading killer in Iowa, claiming more than 18,000 Iowans a year.

 Social Well Being